stefanpenner/go-fsdt/README.md

 // now /path/to/somewhere has the contents of folder

-// let's create a second folder newFolder := fsdt.NewFolder()
+// let's create a new folder from disk newFolder, error := fsdt.ReadFrom("/path/to/somewhere") require.NoError(err)

-// populate it from the path we just wrote newFolder.ReadFrom("/path/to/somewhere")

 // let's compare the two, but they are the same so it's boring newFolder.Diff(folder) // => []